orbs-network/orbs-contract-sdk/README.md

   You should get a message "gamma-server started and listening on port 8080".

 ### Deploying a contract

+Please open an addtional terminal tab (on the same folder), and continue:

 In order to deploy a contract on the gamma chain use:
   ```
   gamma-cli deploy [contract name] [contract file]